theta-data/theta-ts-sdk/README.md

 ### Creating The CmcHttpProvider

-this will provide price related information from coinmarketcap
+this will provide price related information from  [CoinMarketCap Website](https://coinmarketcap.com) you should get your own api key from [CoinMarketCap API](https://coinmarketcap.com/api/)

 ```typescript
 const provider = new CmcHttpProvider('your-own-key')